-When using Sentinel Rate Control, go to the Diagnostic tab.
-There you can see flow in gpm or flowmeter frequency (hz or pulses/sec).
-To get a decent view from gpm you will need to go the Setup tab and set the Flow Cal at 1.
-Have someone watch the Diagnostic screen while someone else taps repeatedly between the flow signal and ground pins (the 2 outside pins on the flowmeter harness connector).
-If nothing registers on the screen, go back to the next connector going towards the rate controller.
-Tap between flow signal (blue) and ground (black).
-Do a good visual check on all pins and connectors.
-Reset the flow cal if you changed it.
+When using Sentinel Rate Control, go to the Diagnostics Tab.
+While tapping, observe flow in GPM or Flowmeter Frequency.
+To get a decent view of GPM, set the Flowmeter Calibration number to 1.
+If nothing registers on the screen, go back to the next connector and tap there between the signal and ground pins.
+Do a good visual check on all pin and connectors.
+Reset the Flow Cal number if you changed it.